-- On the Window toolbar, click XY Planar - On the Window toolbar, click Redraw In the Window
+- On the Window toolbar, click XY Planar XY. - On the Window toolbar, click Redraw

 The color legend appears in the upper right side of the model view window.
 With the color-coded members, you can quickly identify members that require further attention.